equalitie/banjax/README.md

 Challenger:
 -----------
-Challenger serves different challenges to confirm the legitimacy of the client.
-Currently partial inverse SHA256 or Captcha puzzles are supported.
+Challenger serves different challenges to confirm the legitimacy of the client for the requested access (read, edit, etc).
+Currently partial inverse SHA256 , Captcha puzzles or password authentication are supported.
 The hash solution of the puzzle is also sent along side with the ip of the requester.
-It is mainly meant to be a cache busting prevention mechanism.
+It is mainly meant to be a cache busting prevention mechanism as well as cache-less access to the website.

 key: is the string from which MAC key that is used to authenticate the cookie is being used.
 MAC prevents the attacker from tampering with the challenge or reuse its solution for different bots.